akka/akka-management/docs/src/main/paradox/bootstrap.md

 - The node starts to probe the Contact Points of the discovered nodes (which are HTTP endpoints, exposed via Akka Management by the Bootstrap Management Extension) for known seeds to join.
 - Since no cluster exists yet, none of the contacted nodes return any seed nodes during the probing process.
-    - The `no-seeds-stable-margin` timeout passes, and no discovery changes are observed as well.
+    - The `stable-margin` timeout passes, and no discovery changes are observed as well.
     - At least `akka.management.cluster.bootstrap.required-contact-point-nr` nodes have been discovered.
+    - Communication with all discovered Contact Points have been confirmed via successful HTTP request-response.
     - The nodes all decide (autonomously) that no cluster exists, and a new one should be formed, they know all their addresses, and decide that the "lowest" sorted address is to start forming the cluster.
     - The lowest address node (e.g. "A") notices the same, and makes the decision to *join itself*.